Giovana (footballer, born 1987)

-Giovana Perpétuo dos Santos Floriano (born 30 January 1987), simply known as Giovana, is a Brazilian footballer who plays as a right back or a midfielder for Santos.
+Giovana Perpétuo dos Santos Floriano (born 30 January 1987), simply known as Giovana, is a Brazilian footballer who plays as a right back or a midfielder.

 Club career

 Born in Catanduva, São Paulo, Giovana started her career with hometown club Catanduva FC, spending two years before moving to São José do Rio Preto.
 She represented América-SP and Rio Preto in the city, aside from a period at Francana, before moving to Austria in 2011, with SV Neulengbach.